-All umpires must be registered members of British Rowing as defined in the Rules of Racing (excluding 'Scottish & Overseas' or 'Friend of British Rowing' membership types).
-To help manage this, the British Rowing membership of all umpires expires on the same day, the 30th September.
+All umpires must be registered members of British Rowing as defined in the Rules of Racing (excluding Scottish & Overseas, Indoor or Friend of British Rowing membership types).
+To help manage this, the British Rowing membership of all umpires expires on the same day, the 30 September.
 It is important, for insurance purposes that this renewal is done in time.
 A reminder may be sent out near the time.
-If the renewal is done late then it will be backdated to the previous 30th September and you will not gain any extra time.
+If the membership renewal is done late then it will be backdated to the previous 30 September and you will not gain any extra time.

 A new umpiring licence is usually granted for up to two years and must then be renewed.
 A list of those required to renew is sent by the NUC secretary to each RUC Chair for forwarding.
-These need to be completed and returned to the Chair by the end of the year or the right to umpire is removed.
+These need to be completed and returned to the Chair by the end of the year or the umpire's licence will be withdrawn.

-The RUC Chair will decide for how long the umpiring licence will be renewed, if at all.
+The RUC will recommend to the NUC whether the licence should be renewed.
 The options are:

-- Renew for three years if everything is in order
+- Renew for three years if everything is in order.

-- Renew for one year if there is a concern
+- Renew for one year if there is a concern.

-- Refuse to renew
+- Refuse to renew.

-In order to qualify for a three-year renewal the umpire must have complied with the minimum standard as set down.
-That minimum standard being that the umpire must have officiated at a minimum of three domestic competitions each year and officiated for a minimum of twelve hours and attended at least one domestic seminar during the previous three years.
+To qualify for a three-year renewal, the umpire must have complied with the minimum standard as set down.
+That minimum standard being that the umpire must have officiated on a minimum of three separate days at domestic competitions each year and officiated for a minimum of twelve hours and attended at least one domestic seminar during the previous three years.
+Arrangements are in place to cater for the umpire not being able to meet these requirements in one year of the three-year period.